corda/corda/docs/source/tools-checkpoint-agent.rst

 Flow diagnostic process
 ~~~~~~~~~~~~~~~~~~~~~~~
-Firstly, please ensure you understand the mechanics and principles of Corda Flows by reading :doc:`key-concepts-flows` and :doc:`flow-state-machines`.

 Lets assume a scenario where have triggered a flow from a node (eg. node acting as a flow initiator) but the flow does not appear to complete.